Carl Nett

-Carl A. Nett (born December 2, 1941) was an American politician in the state of Kentucky.
+Carl Anthony Nett (born December 2, 1941) was an American politician in the state of Kentucky.
 He served in the Kentucky House of Representatives as a Democrat from 1970 to 1991.
 He was first elected to the house in 1969, defeating Republican incumbent Charles Vanover.
 In 1990 he lost renomination to Jim Wayne.

+Nett's son, Carl Benjamin "Ben" Nett worked for the U.S. Secret Service and the CIA, then as a police officer in Purcellville, Virginia, in 2022, before joining its City Council, then being twice-appointed as vice mayor, in 2025 and 2026.